KevinJ90825/brightwheel-test/Readme.md

 Django-extensions is a supplementary library that adds some handy utility features to Django.
 I like using `python manage.py shell_plus` as a convenient way of bringing up a more robust Django terminal.

+### Pytest
+Pytest is used to test the project.
+It also uses an addon, pytest-django, with some helpers specific to Django.
+The tests can be found in `main/main_test.py` which tests the endpoint with various parameters and expected results on both services.

 ### Requests
 Requests is a very popular Python library for making HTTP requests.
 It is very extensible and easily handles the Mailgun